apache/tvm/docs/dev/relay_bring_your_own_codegen.rst

 * **Note 2** is a function to execute the subgraph by allocating intermediate buffers and invoking corresponding functions.

-* **Note 3** is a TVM runtime compatible wrapper function with unified arguments.
-It accepts and unpacks the packed data ``TVMValue``, and invokes the corresponding function to execute the subgraph.
-Due to the unified function arguments, the TVM runtime can directly invoke ``gcc_0`` to execute the subgraph without additional efforts.
+* **Note 3** is a TVM runtime compatible wrapper function.
+It accepts a list of input tensors and one output tensor (the last argument), casts them to the right data type, and invokes the subgraph function described in Note 2.
+In addition, ``TVM_DLL_EXPORT_TYPED_FUNC`` is a TVM macro that generates another function ``gcc_0`` with unified the function arguments by packing all tensors to ``TVMArgs``.
+As a result, the TVM runtime can directly invoke ``gcc_0`` to execute the subgraph without additional efforts.
 With the above code generated, TVM is able to compile it along with the rest parts of the graph and export a single library for deployment.

 In the rest of this section, we will implement a codegen step-by-step to generate the above code.
 Your own codegen has to be located at ``src/relay/backend/contrib/<your-codegen-name>/``.
 In our example, we name our codegen "codegen_c" and put it under ``src/relay/backend/contrib/codegen_c/codegen.cc``.
 Feel free to check this file for a complete implementation.